ugoviti/izpbx/README.md

 - Windows host support (need to use docker volume instead local directory path?)

 # BUGS and Limits of this project
+- izPBX was developed with container antipattern design in mind.
-- Container Antipattern Design (FreePBX was not designed to run as containerized app, and its ecosystem requires numerous modules to function, and the FreePBX modules updates will managed by FreePBX Admin Modules Pages itself not by izPBX container updates)
+  - FreePBX was not designed to run as containerized app, and its ecosystem requires numerous modules to works
+  - FreePBX modules updates will managed by FreePBX Admin Modules Pages itself not by izPBX container updates
-- izPBX must be deploy 1 instance for every VM or Baremetal host.
-No multi deploy works out of the box by default when using `network_mode: host` (look **Advanced Production Configuration Examples** section for Multi-Tenant Solutions)
+- izPBX must be deployed by 1 instance for every VM or Baremetal host
+  - No multi deploy works out of the box by default when using `network_mode: host`
+  - Look **Advanced Production Configuration Examples** section for Multi-Tenant Solutions
+- By default `network_mode: host` is used, so the PBX network is esposed directly in the host interface (no internal container network is used), so the default UDP RTP port range can be set from `10000` to `20000`.
+  - If you plan to disable `network_mode: host`, tune the port range (forwarding 10000 ports with the docker stack make high cpu usage and longer startup times), for example for 50 concurrent calls:
+`APP_PORT_RTP_START=10000`
+`APP_PORT_RTP_END=10200`
+for best security, fine-tune the ports range based on your needs by not using standard port ranges!
 - Unpredictable network interface order when running in Multi-Tenant mode.
 As workaround, used network interface name must be named in lexical order. refs:
   - https://gist.github.com/jfellus/cfee9efc1e8e1baf9d15314f16a46eca
   - https://github.com/moby/moby/issues/20179